MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/portal-extension.md

 #### Creating a pass

 1. The guest is logged in to the portal and selects **create a pass** from the home screen.
-2. Select the person where to create the pass for.
-This can be either the guest or a dependent..
+2. Select the person to create the pass for.
+This can be either the user or a guest/dependent..
 3. The guest selects the facility.

 > [!div class="mx-imgBorder"]